guilatrova/guilatrova/README.md

 > If you wish to see all of them: https://blog.guilatrova.dev

-You can find drafts and how I automate publishing to Medium in this repository: [guilatrova/latrovacommits-articles](https://github.com/guilatrova/latrovacommits-articles)
+You can find drafts in this repository: [guilatrova/latrovacommits-articles](https://github.com/guilatrova/latrovacommits-articles)

 🇺🇸 **English**
 <!-- PERSONAL_BLOG:START -->